-Electromagnetic Interference (EM) and Electromagnetic Compatibility (EMC) are vital terms for product development and regulatory testing of electronic devices for companies all over the world, including Australia.
+Electromagnetic Interference (EMI) and Electromagnetic Compatibility (EMC) are vital terms for product development and regulatory testing of electronic devices for companies all over the world, including Australia.
 Although these terms bear very different meanings, they are generally interchanged and the two have become easily confused.

 It is a common misconception that electronics are closed systems.
 However, any electronic device produces an amount of electromagnetic radiation and the electricity that flows through these systems in the circuit and wires, is never completely contained.
 The energy that these devices emit, called electromagnetic radiation, can circulate through the air or even be conducted through power cables, and this is usually referred to as ‘disturbance voltages’.

 When releasing a product into the market, it is imperative that the product withstands a wide range of industry level tests in which EMI and EMC levels are analysed to ensure the compliance of the product.

 EMI is defined as the electromagnetic energy that interferes and affects the function of an electronic device.
 Although EMI can sometimes occur naturally through environmental elements and events, such as electrically charged storms and radiation from solar, usually the source of EMI is generated from another electrical device or electrical system.

 EMI can be caused by a multitude of electronic devices, however, certain devices and elements create a greater disturbance than others.
 Devices such as industrial machines and intentional radiators such as mobile phones and smartphones are the biggest and commonest contributors to EMI interference.

 For these machines to operate efficiently and as electronic devices rarely operate in solidarity, these devices are developed to operate in the presence of EMI energy.

 EMC is the measurement of the ability of a device to operate in its regular capacity in a shared operating environment at the same time as other devices, without affecting the regular operating ability of other devices in the same environment.